 The number of partners and funding will vary depending on the project’s aims and activities.
 Strategic Partnerships can receive a maximum of 450,000 euro in funding for the maximum project duration of 36 months (12,500 euro per month).

 Who can apply?

 Any UK organisation active in the youth field can participate in a Strategic Partnership for youth, either as the lead or as a partner.
 One organisation must lead the project and make the application for funding.
 UK organisations leading a project must apply to the UK National Agency on behalf of the partnership.

 Informal groups of young people are also eligible to apply for funding for transnational youth initiatives under this Action.

 If you have not applied for funding before, please visit our before you apply webpage for more information.

 How to apply

-There are two remaining 2017 deadlines for Strategic Partnerships in the field of Youth, on 26 April (Round 2) and 4 October (Round 3) at 11am (UK time).
+There is one remaining 2017 deadline for Strategic Partnerships in the field of Youth, on 4 October (Round 3) at 11am (UK time).

-The application eForm for Round 2 is now available to download (355 KB) and we have produced guidance notes - version 3 (699 KB) to assist you in completing the eForm.
+The application eForm for the previous round is still available to download (355 KB), along with the guidance notes – version 3 (699 KB), for reference purposes only.
 You can also watch our recorded webinars.